Figma vs. Sketch vs. Adobe XD: Which Design Tool Is Right for You?

 Interface: If you’ve used either Sketch or Figma before, the other app’s interface will be familiar to you.
 Both are quite similar, so transitioning between the two tends to be straightforward.
 Those with previous Adobe experience should find XD’s interface similarly intuitive.

-Figma is starting to catch up with their own library of plugins.
+• Figma is starting to catch up with its own library of plugins.
 Since the first plugin wasn’t introduced on Figma until 2019, the community of developers hasn’t had enough time to build out a library as extensive as Sketch’s (yet).

 Figma offers more flexibility when it comes to vector manipulation.
 The program uses vector networks, which allow you to connect multiple lines to a single point.
 This speeds up the production of vector drawings.
 Paths in Sketch and Adobe XD restrict you to a sequence of connected points (called nodes).

-Sketch uses what they call a web inspector to allow developers to inspect Sketch files and export assets, even if they’re not using a Mac computer.
+• Sketch uses what it calls a web inspector to allow developers to inspect Sketch files and export assets, even if they’re not using a Mac computer.
 Handoff tools like Zeplin also integrate with Sketch.

-Should I learn Figma, Sketch, or Adobe XD?
-The verdict
+Should you learn Figma, Sketch, or Adobe XD?

 Frequently asked questions (FAQ)